-Robust cybersecurity practices are among the most important considerations for today’s software developers.
-Even the largest and most powerful organizations in the world aren’t immune to the threat of data breaches, intellectual property theft, or crippling pieces of malware that can grind business to a standstill.
+Even the largest and most powerful organisations in the world aren’t immune to the threat of data breaches, intellectual property theft, or crippling pieces of malware that can grind business to a standstill.

 At the same time, the pace of software development has never been faster.
 Agile development practices, such as DevOps, continuous delivery (CD), and continuous integration (CI), foster a cooperative environment that makes it easy to quickly implement quality code, enabling customers to make the most out of new software tools in record time.